EntityGraphQL/EntityGraphQL/README.md

 }
 ```

-Note the return signature change and the result we return is a `Func` that selects the movie we just modified.
+Note the return signature change and the result we return is an `Expression<Func<>>` that selects the movie we just modified.

 To add this mutation to your schema, call